-This is genuinely the very best Pork Carnitas Recipe we’ve ever had the honor of making and devouring.
-Slow-cooked to crispy and tender perfection, this Mexican Pulled Pork will quickly become a family favorite dinner.
-Gluten-free, sugar-free, and happy mouth guaranteed.
+Braised and broiled to crispy and tender perfection, this Mexican Pulled Pork will quickly become a family favorite dinner.
+These pork carnitas are a hands-down winner.

 This Pork Carnitas Recipe is by far the very best, tender pork carnitas we’ve ever devoured.
 We’ve had more than our share of pork carnitas at restaurants everywhere, and we’ve trialed many a carnitas recipe.